 To access the Registry Editor windows, click on the Search icon located on the Windows 11 Taskbar and type regedit.
 Click on the Registry Editor in the search result to open it.

 Step 2.
-In the Registry Editor left sidebar, steer for the following key:-
+In the Registry Editor left sidebar, search for the following key:-

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced

 Step 3.
-Now, perform a right-click on the Advanced folder on the left side pane and select New > DWORD (32-bit) Value options.
+Now, perform a right-click on the Advanced folder on the left side pane and select New > DWORD (32-bit) Value option.
 Name the newly created DWORD as TaskbarSi.

 Step 4.
 Now move to the right side of the Advanced key and double-click on TaskbarSi to edit its Value data.
 In the Value data field, you can use the following number:-